avcs06/react-boilerplate/README.md

 In a page with heavy graphs or table or svg, you can render surrounding content in SSR and the heavy part can be rendered on client side.
 This won't affect the modules when rendering on client side.

 ### Loadable by Comment
-If you like clean code and you don't want to call -React Loadable- or -getLoadableComponent- everywhere, you can make a component Loadable by just adding a comment in the first line.
+If you like clean code and you don't want to call _React Loadable_ or _getLoadableComponent_ everywhere, you can make a component Loadable by just adding a comment in the first line.

 If you write a comment with `#loadable` in the first line of a component, all import statements importing this component will be converted to React Loadable Components by babel plugin.
 You can add keyword `low` after a space if you do not want to render it on the server side.